P-O-O-H/p-o-o-h/helm/README.md

 Before we can start deploying honeypots, we must bind the service account used by the cluster to a service account for GCP.
 Once these accounts are bound to each other, we will be able to deploy honeypots.

+Before we can deploy honeypots, we must allocate service accounts for our cluster.
+This will allow processes like FluentD and our management console act on other resources within our cluster.
+We will be creating two for the aforementioned processes.

 1. Navigate to service accounts in IAM and create service account.

 2. Fill out service account values as desired.

-3. Assign the service account the Kubernetes Engine Admin role with no condition.
+3. For FluentD, grant a role of `Kubernetes Engine Cluster Viewer`.
+For the management console, grant a role of `Kubernetes Engine Admin`.

-4. Grant administrators access to this account as needed.
+4. Grant administrators access to these accounts as needed.

     Resulting values:
-	- GCP_SVC_ACCT_NAME
+	- MANAGEMENT_SVC_ACCT_EMAIL
-	- GCP_SVC_ACCT_EMAIL
+	- FLUENTD_SVC_ACCT_EMAIL

-We will now need to configure our `values.yaml` so that it has all of the correct values for deployment.
-CONTINUE HERE

-Installing the management environment is now very simple.
-Once you have configured your values for deployment (a sample is given [here](./values.yaml.sample)), choose an installment name and run the following:

-	`$ helm install HELM_INSTALL_NAME .`

-We will now bind the GCP service account to the Kubernetes service account.
+We will now bind the GCP service accounts to the Kubernetes service accounts.

 	```
-	gcloud iam service-accounts add-iam-policy-binding GCP_SVC_ACCT_EMAIL \
+	gcloud iam service-accounts add-iam-policy-binding {MANAGEMENT|FLUENTD}_SVC_ACCT_EMAIL \
     --role roles/iam.workloadIdentityUser \
     --member "serviceAccount:PROJECT_ID.svc.id.goog[managment/webserver]"
 	```

+We will now need to configure our `values.yaml` so that it has all of the correct values for deployment (sample [here](./values.yaml.sample)).
+All provided values are appropriate, however, we are missing one: `webserverGcpSvcAccount`.
+Set this to `MANAGEMENT_SVC_ACCT_EMAIL`.

+Installing the management environment is now very simple.
+Ensure that you have navigated to the [helm/](.) directory and execute:

+	`$ helm install HELM_INSTALL_NAME .`

-Our webserver is now able to deploy honeypots to the network!
+Our webserver is now able to deploy honeypots to Kubernetes!

-This will deploy the honeypot management network.
-Use the commands provided after execution to locate the external address where services can be accessed.
+The commands provided by the output of this command will direct you to where you can access the management interface.